Salmonella Testing

 Environmental Monitoring

-We employ a multi-tiered approach for Salmonella testing, offering both rapid molecular screening for speed and traditional cultural methods for regulatory confirmation.
+We employ a multi-tiered approach, offering rapid molecular screening for speed and lateral flow with cultural confirmation for regulatory defensibility.
+All methods are listed on our PJLA scope under ISO/IEC 17025:2017 and FDA LAAF.

 High-Speed Molecular Screening Method